 The ultimate controlling institutional unit (UCI) of a foreign affiliate means the institutional unit higher up a foreign affiliate’s chain of control that is not controlled by another institutional unit.

-GEG_UCI_RCC - Only the Residence Country Code of Natural Person/UCI that controls the group is in the EuroGroups register (EGR).
+The Residence Country Code of Natural Person/UCI that controls the group is included in the EuroGroups Register (EGR).
+This is identified as GEG_UCI_RCC, which reflects the residence country code of the controlling UCI.

 Activity of unit